BakersMath

 Baker's percentage (also called baker's math) expresses every ingredient as a percentage of the flour weight.
 Flour is always 100%.
 If you use 1000g flour and 650g water, your hydration is 65%.
 Salt at 20g per 1000g flour is 2 percent.

 Why is this universal among professional bakers?
 Because it's scale-independent.
-A 65% hydration recipe works identically whether you're making 500g of dough or 50kg.the percentages stay the same.
+A 65% hydration recipe works identically whether you're making 500g of dough or 50kg.
+The percentages stay the same.
 It also lets you reason about dough without thinking about absolute weights.
-You can describe a dough in terms of its character: "65% hydration, 2% salt, 20% starter".and that description holds true at any batch size.
+You can describe a dough in terms of its character: "65% hydration, 2% salt, 20% starter" and that description holds true at any batch size.

 Scaling is simple in baker's math.
 Decide on your flour weight, multiply everything by the same factor, and you're done.
 If you're scaling from a recipe written in baker's percentages, this calculator does the arithmetic instantly.
 If you have a recipe in regular measurements and want to convert it to baker's percentages, use weight units and the calculator will show them automatically.